zettsu-t/sudokusse/sudokusse.md

 ### Footprints

-Here is a size (41,163 bytes) of core code solving sudoku puzzles in assembly.
+Here is a size (41,163 bytes) of core code solving sudoku puzzles in a version of assembly.
 This is 26% larger than the L1 I-cache size (32 KBytes per core) in my CPU.

 ```bash
 $ objdump -x --section=.text bin/sudokusse | sort